 1) If you are arriving BETWEEN 8:00 am and 5:00 pm

-If you arrive on Cornell Campus between 8:00 am and 5:00 pm, first proceed to the Townhouse Community Center on George Jessup Rd, where you will meet the PREPARE coordinators and volunteers, and receive your PREPARE folder, booklet with schedule, t-shirt and pertinent information about immigration check-in.
-PREPARE volunteers will be there to answer questions, assist with StarRes housing check-in, and moving your luggage into your dorms.
-Van drivers will be available to transport you to dorms, Co-op houses and off campus apartments.
+If you arrive on Cornell Campus between 8:00 am and 5:00 pm, first proceed to the Townhouse Community Center on George Jessup Rd, where you will meet the PREPARE volunteers and receive your PREPARE folder, booklet with schedule, t-shirt and pertinent information about immigration check-in.
+PREPARE volunteers will be there to answer questions, assist with housing check-in, and moving your luggage into your dorms.

 Next Housing/StarRes Check-in: